If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Healthcare providers don’t know exactly.
 Possible causes include feeling stressed out or upset about something in your life, or feeling like you need to be “in control.”
 Society also puts a lot of pressure on people to be thin.
 This pressure can contribute too.

-The reason some people get anorexia isn’t known.
+There is no known way to prevent eating disorders.
+The reason some people develop eating disorders isn’t known.
 People who have anorexia may believe they would be happier and more successful if they were thin.
 They want everything in their lives to be perfect.
 People who have this disorder are usually good students.
 They are involved in many school and community activities.
 They blame themselves if they don’t get perfect grades, or if other things in life are not perfect.

 People who have more severe anorexia need care in the hospital, usually in a special unit for people who have anorexia and bulimia.
 Treatment involves more than changing the person’s eating habits.
 Anorexic patients often need counseling for a year or more so they can work on changing the feelings that are causing their eating problems.
 These feelings may be about their weight, family problems or problems with self-esteem.
 Some anorexic patients are helped by taking medicine that makes them feel less depressed.
 These medicines are prescribed by a healthcare provider and are used along with counseling.